 Where objections over liability are raised, your solicitor will use their legal expertise to try and counter them.
 If a settlement is offered, it will be reviewed carefully.
 Where the offer appears to be too low, your solicitor will go back and explain why more should be paid.
 They will always try to achieve the maximum level of compensation possible.

-We are here to help you start your claim today.
+We are here to help you start a business property accident claim today.
 If you’d like a free review of your case and legal advice on how to proceed, please call us on 0800 6524 881.
-We won’t put any pressure on you and there’s no obligation to proceed to a claim.
+We won’t put any pressure on you and there’s no obligation to proceed with a claim.